 Wearing a uniform can mean many things to many people.
-Scouts Canada is a uniformed organization and it encourages all of its members to wear the official uniform.
-When Rovers wear their uniform it is an outward sign of commitment to their crew and the Mission and Principles of Scouts Canada.
 The uniform should always be worn correctly, with a feeling of pride and distinction.
-Rover crews may decide when the official uniform or their activity dress should be worn.
-But, they should also be conscious that while in any uniform they may wear as Rovers, they are seen by the public as members of Scouts Canada.
+Each Rover may decide when the traditional uniform or their activity dress should be worn.
+But, they should also be conscious that while in any attire they may wear as Rovers, they are seen by the public as members of Scouts Canada.